isaacnmm/pestpolicy-hugo2XX/content/posts/ototo-dentaku/index.md

 layout: post
 ---

-The [Ototo synthesizer](https://dentakulondon.com/ototo) is a groundbreaking musical invention kit that empowers anyone to create their own instruments without prior electronics knowledge.
+The [Ototo synthesizer](https://dentakulondon.com/ototo)is a groundbreaking musical invention kit that empowers anyone to create their own instruments without prior electronics knowledge.
 Designed by Dentaku, this PCB-based synthesizer opens up endless possibilities for music creation by combining touchpads, input/output, and sensors.
 Whether youre a seasoned musician or a curious beginner, Ototo transforms everyday objects into musical tools.

 ##  What is the Ototo Synthesizer?

 The Ototo synthesizer serves as the core of this innovative kit.
-Slightly larger than a traditional cassette tape, it functions as a standalone musical [keyboard](https://pestpolicy.com/best-49-key-midi-controller/) that works right out of the box.
+Slightly larger than a traditional cassette tape, it functions as a standalone musical [keyboard](https://pestpolicy.com/best-49-key-midi-controller/)that works right out of the box.
 What makes Ototo unique is its ability to interface with conductive materials, allowing users to craft instruments out of unexpected objects, such as plants, pipes, or even household utensils.

 ##  Features and Functionality